Qualification : MASTER OF SOCIAL SCIENCE

 September

-Candidates are required to have: A Bachelor of Social Science (Honours) degree with an overall mark of at least 55% Or a Bachelor of Arts (Applied Social Studies) (Honours) degree with an overall mark of at least 55% Or an Honours degree in a related discipline with an overall mark of at least 55%.
+Candidates are required to have: a Bachelor of Social Science (NFQ Level 8 (or equivalent) honours degree) degree with an overall mark of at least 55% or a Bachelor of Arts (Applied Social Studies) (honours) degree with an overall mark of at least 55% or an honours degree in a related discipline with an overall mark of at least 55%.
 Candidates meeting the above criteria will be interviewed.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 Minimum English language requirements: